-The table below reconciles the amount of compensation reported for our PEO to the amount of compensation actually paid:
+The table below reconciles the amount of compensation reported for our PEO Sam Klepfish to the amount of compensation actually paid:

-Reported Reported Change in the Summary Actuarial Compensation ] Reported Value Equity Present Value Pension Compensation Table Total for of Equity Award of Pension Benefit Actually Paid Year PEO Awards Adjustments Benefits Adjustments PEO 2022 \$ 1,078,616 \$ (466,186) \$ 466,186 \$ - \$ - \$ 1,078,616 2021 \$ 845,300 \$ (385,000) \$ 397,540 \$ \$ - \$ 857,840
+Year Reported Summary Compensation Table Total for PEO Sam Klepfish Reported Value of Equity Awards(4) Equity Award Adjustments (5) Reported Change in the Actuarial Present Value of Pension Benefits Pension Benefit Adjustments Compensation Actually Paid to PEO Sam Klepfish 2023 \$ 1,988,891 \$ (40,681) \$ 40,681 \$ - . § - \$ 1,988,891 2022 \$ 1,078,616 \$ (466,186) \$ 466,186 \$ - . § - \$ 1,078,616 2021 \$ 845,300 \$ (385,000) \$ 397,540 \$ - . § - \$ 857,840

-- 4 The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" columns in the Summary Compensation Table for the applicable year. - The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
+(4) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year.

+(5) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
 The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.